muhanabegum/DataScienceFieldAnalysis/README.md

 # DataScienceFieldAnalysis
 Using Python and Streamlit, I created a web dashboard analyzing the data science job field in the US before the global pandemic of 2020.

 In addition I have also included the Jupyter Notebook file along with the Python file.
+(You can view the Jupyter Notebook to get a full glance at all the charts and tables).

 If you have Streamlit, you can download my file and view my data web page.
 Below are some images that provide a preview to my app.